shahanakattil/MS-900-Lab-Content/Instructions/Module-5-Licensing.md

 ## Review

-In this lab, you have:
+In this lab, you have Completed:

 - Browsed Licensing center in M365 Admin center.